redfin/validity/README.md

 # Validity

-## Why validate?

-Say you have a class or method that has some invariants.
-You can either:

-1) write an if statement to check each argument.

-2) ignore argument validation and assume things will break later on

-3) use an existing validation library to validate the argument (e.g. Guava's Preconditions, etc)

-but:

-1) is verbose, is inconsistent in what exceptions are thrown, and is inconsistent in what the messages say.

-2) is not a best practice.
-By not validating arguments the failures can either happen in a different part of the program and can drastically increase the amount of time it takes to debug a failure.
-Or, even worse, the failure may *never* happen, but instead incorrect results can trickle out through the program.

-3) that is nice, but none of the libraries provide all of the things I was looking for.

 ## What did we want from a validation library?

-+ A fluent, highly human-readable syntax to allow for clean method chaining with smart IDE auto-completion.
++ A fluent, highly human-readable syntax to allow for clean method chaining.
-+ Strongly typed so that validation only displayed methods that made sense for the type being validated.
++ Strongly typed so that only methods that make sense for the type being validated show up in IDE auto-completion.
++ The value being validated should be returned on successful validation to allow for one line validation and assignment.
 + The ability to customize the failure exceptions, the message, and easily add validation for more types.
 + Clean, informative failure messages without the user having to add a custom string.
-+ The line that calls into the validation library be the first line of the stack trace if validation fails.
++ The line that calls into the validation library should be the first line of the stack trace if validation fails.

 ## By example